Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Introduction

 \section{Introduction}

 Unmanned Aerial Vehicles (UAVs), commonly known as drones, are increasingly deployed as mobile sensing and communication platforms.
-A prominent application is to use autonomous UAVs as rapidly deployable \emph{aerial relays} when terrestrial infrastructure is damaged by natural disasters or overloaded during crowded events~\cite{yin2018uplink,Enguang_milcom}.
+A prominent application is to use autonomous UAVs as rapidly deployable \emph{aerial relays} when terrestrial infrastructure is damaged by natural disasters or overloaded during crowded events~\cite{yin2018uplink, Enguang_milcom}.
 In scenarios such as wildfire monitoring and battlefield surveillance, UAVs may also operate beyond an operator's control radius, requiring on-board autonomy and peer-to-peer coordination.
 In such scenarios, UAV teams must decide where to position themselves to maximize sensing or communication coverage over dynamic areas of interest.
 These coverage and placement decisions naturally give rise to optimization formulations.

 Many multi-UAV coverage and deployment tasks can be viewed through the lens of the Maximum Coverage Location Problem (MCLP), which is NP-hard and becomes computationally intractable in large or dynamic environments~\cite{sobouti2024uav}.
-Moreover, real deployments are characterized by \emph{partial observability} (each UAV can only sense nearby entities) and \emph{communication constraints} (only nearby UAVs can exchange messages), making purely centralized controllers fragile and difficult to scale.
+Moreover, real deployments are characterized by \emph{partial observability} (each UAV can sense only nearby entities) and \emph{communication constraints} {(only UAV pairs whose link quality exceeds an SNR threshold can reliably exchange messages)}, making purely centralized controllers fragile and difficult to scale.